hlab1/scRNAseqWithCICT/README.md

 # CICT for Gene Regulator Network Infernce from gene expression data

+**Reference**: Abbas Shojaee and Shao-shan Carol Huang, Robust discovery of gene regulatory networks from single-cell gene expression data using Causal Inference with Composition of Transactions.
+Manuscript in preparation.
+2023.

 This repository contains code to run the CICT (Causal Inference Causality Test) algorithm on various datasets.
 The code is organized into two main parts:

 * Initial setup and configuration